Topological Hall effect in CeAlGe: RESULTS AND DISCUSSION

-To gain further insight into the evolution of the magnetic properties with pressure, we now turn to the magnetoresistance ${\rm MR}=[\rho(H)-\rho(H=0)]/\rho(H=0)$ at 2~K with the field applied parallel to the $c$-axis [see Fig.~\ref{deltarho_s1}(c)].
-At ambient pressure, a step-like feature is observed at 0.9~T. Furthermore, there is no difference in the measurements performed with increasing and decreasing fields, in contrast to what is observed for the Hall resistivity.
-The application of external pressure splits the step-like anomaly in the ${\rm MR}(H)$ into two separate steps, similar to the splitting of the maximum in $\Delta \rho_{H}/2$.
-The step-like feature at 0.9~T at ambient pressure splits already at 0.2~GPa into two steps, the first one occurring at 0.9~T and the second one at 2.4~T. Again, a further increase in pressure tends to merge the steps at 1.2 and 1.6~T into a single step at 2.4~GPa.
-Note that the total step size in the MR, about $12\%$ between zero and 5~T, remains almost the same between ambient pressure and 0.2~GPa.
-This is a hint that the single step-like feature at ambient pressure actually consists of two overlapping steps that are driven apart by the application of pressure.
-The positions of the features in $\Delta \rho_{H}(H)/2$ and ${\rm MR}(H)$ show a similar evolution as a function of pressure [see the arrows in Figs.~\ref{deltarho_s1}(b) and \ref{deltarho_s1}(c)].
+To gain further insight into the evolution of the magnetic properties with pressure, we now turn to the magnetoresistance ${\rm MR}=[\rho(H)-\rho(H=0)]/\rho(H=0)$ at 2~K with the field applied parallel to the $c$ axis [see Fig.~\ref{deltarho_s1}(b)].
+At ambient pressure, a steplike feature is observed at 0.9~T. Furthermore, there is no difference in the measurements performed with increasing and decreasing fields, in contrast to what is observed for the Hall resistivity.
+The application of external pressure splits the steplike anomaly in the ${\rm MR}(H)$ into two separate steps, similar to the splitting of the maximum in $\Delta \rho_{H}/2$.
+The steplike feature at 0.9~T at ambient pressure splits already at 0.2~GPa into two steps, the first one occurring at 0.9~T and the second one occurring at 2.4~T. Again, a further increase in pressure tends to merge the steps at 1.2 and 1.6~T into a single step at 2.4~GPa.
+Note that the total step size in the MR, about $12\%$ between 0 and 5~T, remains almost the same between ambient pressure and 0.2~GPa.
+This is a hint that the single steplike feature at ambient pressure actually consists of two overlapping steps that are driven apart by the application of pressure.
+The positions of the features in $\Delta \rho_{H}(H)/2$ and ${\rm MR}(H)$ show a similar evolution as a function of pressure [see the arrows in Figs.~\ref{deltarho_s1}(a) and \ref{deltarho_s1}(b)].
 This suggests that the THE in CeAlGe is indeed related to magnetic phases or structures that merge at ambient pressure and can be separated by slight compression of the material.